Chunking

 Chunking and L2 Acquisition

-Formulaic Language: Much of native-like fluency rests on a large repertoire of pre-fabricated chunks — collocations, idioms, sentence stems, discourse markers.
+Formulaic Language: Much of native-like fluency rests on a large repertoire of pre-fabricated chunks, including collocations, idioms, sentence stems, and discourse markers.
 These are stored and retrieved as single units, requiring minimal WM resources.
 The Lexical Approach (Lewis, 1993) made this insight central to pedagogy.

 Automaticity: Chunking is a mechanism through which automatisation occurs.
 Repeated co-occurrence of items leads to their storage as a single representation, reducing the processing load and enabling faster retrieval.